The Impact of Website Downtime on E-Commerce Sales

 A lifestyle fashion brand once created a buzz around its Black Friday Sale, offering enticing discounts, and promotions.
 However, the website crashed within the first hour of the sale day due to overwhelming traffic.
 This unexpected website downtime, lasting more than 3 hours, caused a significant loss of at least $10,000 in potential sales.
 This is a pervasive issue that can strike businesses of any size, at any time even without warning.
 This leaves devastating consequences, including frustrated customers, damaged brand reputation, and most critically, declined e-commerce sales.
 Statista’s 2020 survey found that a quarter of global businesses reported hourly server downtime costs ranging from $301,000 to $400,000.

-Hence, maintaining consistent uptime is imperative for providing a positive user experience and retaining customers and maintaining revenue growth.
+Hence, maintaining consistent uptime is imperative for providing a positive user experience and retaining customers, and maintaining revenue growth.

 What is website downtime?